comparchitect/dvd2iso/README.md

 # dvd2iso
-Script for backing up DVDs to ISO files on a Mac
+Script for backing up DVDs to ISO files on a Linux/Mac.
+Tested to work on Mac Big Sur on an M1 Macbook.

 # how to back up DVDs using the script